rljacobson/Guru-NB/README.rst

 Guru is essentially a fork of the Sage Notebook.
 The original Sage Notebook README follows.

+# Dependencies

+Guru should ship with everything you need.

 # Original README

 This is the standalone Sage Notebook.